 For now, the HEA reauthorization process will continue, with the next significant action expected sometime after Congress returns from its two-week recess in the House, which has yet to release a comprehensive HEA proposal this session.
 In the meantime, the links below provide additional information on Chairman Alexander’s legislation and the response from Patty Murray, the Senate education committee’s leading democrat.

-This blog post represents a slightly edited transcript of the October 4 episode of Federal Flash, the Alliance for Excellent Education’s video series on important developments in education policy in Washington, DC.
-The video version is embedded below.
+This blog post represents a slightly edited transcript of the October 4 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
 For an alert when the next episode of Federal Flash is available, email at firstname.lastname@example.org.